UKICJCN Seminar - Common Law and Prisoner Transfer in a post-Brexit Europe

 Dr. Liz Heffernan, Associate Professor, Trinity College Dublin

-This paper will consider aspects of the Irish common law trial tradition in the framework of European criminal justice and against the backdrop of Brexit.
+This paper considered aspects of the Irish common law trial tradition in the framework of European criminal justice and against the backdrop of Brexit.

 Practitioner Discussant One: Ray Briscoe, Deputy Chief Prosecutor, Directing Division, Office of the Director of Public Prosecutions,